soundasleep/railswiki/README.md

 ## TODO

+1. Use Ruby 2.4+
 1. Use yarn/webpack for Javascript assets
+1. Make site accessible to screen readers (like ChromeVox) by default
 1. Allow images to be linked as Image:N rather than full paths
 1. Allow files, images to be renamed (change title)
 1. Allow site to be hosted from /root with lowercase titles/slugs, rather than /wiki/ (will require config on both engine & app)